Nordion: History

 Nordion sold its Medical Isotopes business in 2018.

 Products

 Gamma technologies

+Nordion supplies cobalt-60, the isotope that produces the gamma radiation required to destroy harmful micro-organisms.
 Customers use Nordion's gamma-sterilization technologies to sterilize medical surgical supplies and devices, as well as certain consumer products, such as food and cosmetics.

-Nordion supplies cobalt-60, the isotope that produces the gamma radiation required to destroy harmful micro-organisms.
+Nordion's cobalt-60 is used for a form of cancer treatment called stereotactic radiosurgery.

-The company also designs and sells a family of production irradiators.
+The company also designs and sells production irradiators.

 Locations

 The Nordion corporate headquarters are located in Ottawa, Ontario, Canada.
 The headquarters are the main manufacturing facilities for medical isotopes, used in medical imaging and radiopharmaceuticals, and for cobalt-60 sources and industrial food irradiators.

 The Nordion Gamma Centre of Excellence (GCE) is a gamma irradiation research, training, and demonstration facility located in Laval, Quebec, Canada.
 The GCE is operated in partnership with the University of Quebec's Armand Frappier Institute.

 Nordion has an Asia Pacific Sales Office in Hong Kong.

+The company used to have facilities in Vancouver, British Columbia and Laval, Quebec.